 A certificateholder wishing to exchange certificates must notify our Structured Transactions Group through one of our "REMIC Dealer Group" dealers (electronically or in writing) no later than two business days before the proposed exchange date.
 The exchange date can be any business day of the month, subject to our approval.
 The notice must include the original principal balances of both the certificates to be surrendered in exchange and the certificates to be received and the proposed exchange date.
 Cancellation of an exchange requires Fannie Mae's consent.

-A certificateholder may pay us an exchange fee in connection with each exchange.
-Certificateholders should contact the Structured Transactions Group at structured\transactions@fanniemae.com or 800-2FANNIE (800-232-6643) for a determination of any exchange fee.
+A certificateholder must pay us an exchange fee in connection with each exchange.
+Certificateholders should contact the Structured Transactions Group at structured_transactions@fanniemae.com or (202) 752-7875 for a determination of the exchange fee.
+In no event will our fee be less than \$2,000.